CHRONIC-BEAR/port-scanning/README.md

 # port-scanning
-these these use the socket.socket() object to connect to a designated IP address at a designated port, returning statements that suggest the port is open, or closed.
+these use the socket.socket() object to connect to a designated IP address at a designated port, returning statements that suggest the port is open, or closed.
 # mpscan
 this program makes use of the threading class in python, using multiple threads to scan ports making for a faster scanning speed for multiple port scanning